La Soie est elle écologique

 Silk production involves the breeding and exploitation of an animal, the silkworm.
 It is therefore not considered vegan or vegetarian.

-Some animal rights activists even denounce the poor living conditions of silkworms in intensive breeding.
+Some animal rights activists even denounce the poor living conditions of silkworms in intensive farms.

 Plant silk allows us to overcome these ethical questions.
 But the chemical processes used raise other environmental problems.